draj222/sample-semgrep-ci/DOCKER_README.md

 2. **Checkout Commit**: Switches to the exact commit SHA for scanning
 3. **Run Semgrep**: Executes security scan with custom rules and default rules
 4. **Generate Output**: Creates JSON findings and HTML report
+5. **POST to Webserver**: Sends results to internal webserver with authentication
-5. **Copy Results**: Copies all output files to the mounted workspace
+6. **Copy Results**: Copies all output files to the mounted workspace
-6. **Cleanup**: Automatically removes temporary files and cloned repository
+7. **Cleanup**: Automatically removes temporary files and cloned repository

 ## Output Files